Emotional Repression, Suppression, and De-Armoring

 Emotional repression and suppression both play an important role in Wilhelm Reich’s theory and practice of Character Armor and Body Armor, and subsequently in De-Armoring (also called Emotional De-Armoring).
 Nevertheless, it’s not uncommon that the terms repression and suppression are used synonymously, but there are some important differences in their meaning.

-Click for more detailseBook | Click for details
+Click for more detailseBook | More info here

 Body De-Armoring | Book

 In general, one could say that both repression and suppression involve “removing” or ignoring certain emotional and mental content by pushing it out of our direct awareness and consciousness.
-In a way, “content” — desires, memories, thoughts, feelings — that is considered threatening, frightening, unpleasant, unbearable, shameful, (socially) unwanted, harmful, disruptive, or extremely painful, is “set apart” either into the subconscious part of our mind i.e. brain, or it’s simply ignored or avoided.
+In a way, “content” — desires, memories, thoughts, feelings — that is considered threatening, frightening, unpleasant, unbearable, shameful, (socially) unwanted, harmful, disruptive, or extremely painful, is “set apart” either into the subconscious or unconscious part of our mind or brain, or it’s simply ignored or avoided.

 Repression acts in a manner that one may not be aware or know that one is forgetting (or has forgotten) negative experiences, trauma, emotions, or thoughts.
 Suppression acts by actively and willingly distracting or numbing oneself from the emotions that arise.
 In addition, persistent and continuous suppression over a longer period of time may finally lead to repression.